-Last chance to demo at TC Sessions: Mobility 2020: Sales end tomorrow – TechCrunch
+Last chance to demo at TC Sessions: Mobility 2020 — package sales end tomorrow – TechCrunch

 Exhibiting lets you present your pitch decks, schedule demos, start conversations and see where they lead.
 Add it all together and you get invaluable exposure, increased brand recognition and infinite opportunity.

 Want even more exposure?
 We’ve got you covered.
 Every exhibiting startup will get five minutes to pitch live in a pitch session.
-Think of it: you — strutting your stuff in front of influential mobility movers, shakers and startup dream makers from around the world.
+Think of it: You — strutting your stuff in front of influential mobility movers, shakers and startup dream makers from around the world.
 Warm up your pitching arm, folks.
 It’s gonna be a wild ride.

 TC Sessions: Mobility 2020 takes place October 6-7, but your opportunity to exhibit in the expo comes to a screeching halt tomorrow, October 2 at 11:59 p.m.
-(PT).
+(PDT).
 Don’t waste another minute.
-Secure your Early Stage Startup Exhibitor Package now and get ready to fast-track opportunity.
+Secure your Early-Stage Startup Exhibitor Package now and get ready to fast-track opportunity.